How Can I Obtain Copies of Records

-Associated with a Pinellas County Criminal Case?
+How to Obtain Records Associated with my Pinellas County Criminal Case

 Open Pinellas County Criminal Cases

-The files of currently open and pending cases are stored at the Pinellas County Clerk of Court’s Office located on the second floor of the Criminal Justice Center, 14250 49th Street North, in Clearwater.
+The files of currently open and pending cases are stored at the Pinellas County Clerk of Court’s Office located on the second floor of the Criminal Justice Center, 14250 49th Street North, in Clearwater. if you reside locally, you can perform a Pinellas County Criminal Record Search by visiting the Clerk of Court and requesting their assistance.

 Closed Pinellas County Criminal Cases